mavas/verizon/README.md

 The official certification covers a variety of subjects, but I can tell you that they are broadly categorized into 3: CNNs, natural language processing, and time series analysis.
 This job of course has nothing to do with natural language, but the other 2 subjects are important for computer vision and deep learning, and so that's good for my candidacy for this role.
 This is another big point regarding my candidacy.

-The other big point regarding my candidacy is my application of computer vision to my particular problem domain: Super Smash Bros.
+The other big point regarding my candidacy is my application of computer vision to my particular problem domain (video and image).

 These 3 things taken together, combined with the classic chicken-and-the-egg problem, means you folks should hire me.